pySTEPS/ERAD-nowcasting-course-2022/hands-on-session-users/exercises/exercise_04_probabilistic_nowcasting.md

-# Exercise 4: Nowcasting methods
+# Exercise 4: Nowcasting methods - Part 2 probabilistic nowcasting
-The purpose of this exercise is to illustrate how to construct, visualize, apply verification metrics to and export a deterministic and probablistic (ensemble) nowcast using pysteps.
-We'll start with the construction and verification of deterministic nowcasts, followed by the construction and verification of a probabilistic nowcast.
+The purpose of this exercise is to illustrate how to construct, visualize and apply verification metrics to a probablistic (ensemble) nowcast using pysteps.

 ## Import data and perform the pre-processing steps
 First we install pysteps and load the example data by running the [helper_input_data](https://github.com/pySTEPS/ERAD-nowcasting-course-2022/blob/hands-on-users/hands-on-session-users/notebooks/helper_input_data.ipynb) notebook.
 This repeats the basics of exercise 1, 2 and 3.
 You can run this with the following lines: